StijnCaerts/countdown-c/README.md

 This project is a small countdown-timer to New Year, coded in C using the ncurses library.

 ## Features
+- automatically selects the next year transition, based on the system time
-- countdown to New Year in the format DDD HH:MM:SS
+- countdown in the format DDD HH:MM:SS
 - format changes as the time ticks away, eg. HH:MM:SS to MM:SS to SS to S
 - runs in the terminal
 - coded in C